Reclaiming Your Relationship: 6 Ways to Be Intimate After Having a Baby

 Let me quickly clarify something–I don’t view intimacy and sex as the same thing.
 While making love is definitely one way to achieve an intimate connection with your partner, building a romantic bond doesn’t always mean jumping into bed.

-Now, don’t get me wrong, we all know boosting our sex lives after a baby is essential, so later in this article, I’ll provide some tips for that specific topic.
+Now, don’t get me wrong, we all know boosting our sex lives after a baby is important, so later in this article, I’ll provide some tips for that specific topic.

 For now, though, the suggestions below are non-sex-related.